DiazdeLeon/BikeSharing/README.md

 ![image](https://user-images.githubusercontent.com/95872614/160320854-0dc07d1a-7e48-42df-8da5-acd7014fe3dd.png)

-It is possible to observed that male demand more the service and their trip duration is around 5 minutes, while woman is significantly less with a trip duration of 6 minutes.
+It is observed that male demand more the service and their trip duration is around 5 minutes, while woman is significantly less with a trip duration of 6 minutes.
 It is possible to conclude that the main constraints for both genders are environmental factors related to traffic conditions, motorist aggression and safety.
 Issues of safety, comfort and accessibility to destinations appear to be more important to women’s overall travel behavior than to men.
 This may partly explain the low transport cycling rates for women.
 Women are more likely than men to report safety concerns as constraining their transport cycling

 ## 2.5 Trips by weekday by hour